Honored Recipient of the Senior Faculty Award 2013

 As FPA Chairperson from 2006-2013 she designed the FPA Minor Programs with concentration in dance, music, theatre and visual arts and promoted the development of varied course offerings in music, theatre, dance and visual arts - each with a focus on expanding student awareness and knowledge of the intellectual, cultural and moral history of the human experience as realized in aesthetic, creative expression.

-She is co-author of the initial document for International Baccalaureate Curricula in dance.
+She was the co-author of the initial document for International Baccalaureate Curricula in dance.
 Professor Mapp was honored with the Hugh J. McCabe Memorial Award for Social Justice for her remarkable Performers for Peace Series on Diversity-- Unique Voices, Common Language-- and has been repeatedly selected for Who's Who in American Teachers.
 She is featured in the 2010-2012 editions of Who's Who in America and the 2011-2013 editions of Who's Who in the World.

 She was voted 2013 Senior Faculty of the Year by her Iona faculty colleagues.